d99kris/rapidcsv/README.md

 Example
 =======
-A simple example reading a CSV file and getting one column as a vector of floats.
+A simple example reading a CSV file and getting 'Close' column as a vector of floats, and getting a specific cell as well.

     #include <iostream>
     #include <vector>